Introduction

 Due diligence processes

-Our first-tier suppliers have been risk assessed and we have ensured compliance with our revised terms and conditions incorporating the Modern Slavery Act 2015 provisions.
-New suppliers are automatically issued with our revised terms and conditions incorporating provisions to help Eurocell achieve compliance with the Modern Slavery Act 2015 provisions.
+Our first-tier suppliers have been risk assessed and we have ensured compliance with our terms and conditions, which incorporate provisions to help Eurocell achieve compliance with the Modern Slavery Act 2015.
+New suppliers are automatically issued with our terms and conditions.

 We expect our suppliers to, at least, adopt ‘one-up’ due diligence on the next link in the supply chain.
 It is not practical for us (and every other participant in the supply chain) to have a direct relationship with all links in the supply chain.